sybilhoangRG/support.balsamiq.com/content/cloud/manageprojects.md

 draft: ''

 ---
-Your Balsamiq Cloud subscription is charged on a [per-project basis](https://linktosalespage?), so managing your project is very important.
-Here is one of the ways you can do that.
+Your Balsamiq Cloud subscription plan allows for a certain maximum number of projects, so managing them is very important.
+Here is one of the ways you can do that

 ## Download Your Project